 Gympie began as a gold mining settlement in 1857.
 It was famously credited as ‘the town that saved Queensland’ when the wealth of the gold strike provided the means for Queensland to become an independent state.
 Forestry and farming industries soon added to the economy of the flourishing district.

 Today the town that crept across the hills and hollows and covered a myriad of mine shafts and tunnels has charm, culture and natural beauty.
-Where else do you see lovely examples of historic architecture set against the brilliant blue and gold of the Jacarandas and Silky Oaks flowering side by side?
+Where else do you see examples of lovely historic architecture set against the brilliant blue and gold of the Jacarandas and Silky Oaks flowering side by side?

 Well-known for its army of volunteers and its community spirit, Gympie has a heart of gold in more ways than one, and its charitable character sets it apart.